2026 Polymer Clay Color Trends Without the Dead Inventory Risk

 The 2026 Color Signals Worth Tracking

-Benjamin Moore's Silhouette AF-655, Sherwin-Williams' Universal Khaki SW 6150, and Behr's Hidden Gem N430-6A offer three useful 2026 paint-color signals this guide translates into a refined dark brown, warm khaki neutral, and smoky jade blue-green clay palette direction.
+Benjamin Moore's Silhouette AF-655, Sherwin-Williams' Universal Khaki SW 6150, and Behr's Hidden Gem N430-6A point toward three useful 2026 directions for clay: a refined dark brown, a warm khaki neutral, and a smoky jade blue-green.

 Silhouette gives you the dark anchor, Universal Khaki gives you the warm everyday neutral, and Hidden Gem gives you the cool accent that still feels grounded.
 Together they give you three practical directions to test before chasing a longer list of color ideas.